cometbft/cometbft/docs/introduction/upgrading-from-tm.md

 ## Building CometBFT

-If you are building CometBFT from scratch, pls observe that it must be compiled using Go 1.19 or higher.
+If you are building CometBFT from scratch, please note that it must be compiled using Go 1.19 or higher.
 The use of Go 1.18 is not supported, since this version has reached end-of-life with the release of Go 1.20.

 [v03424]: https://github.com/tendermint/tendermint/releases/tag/v0.34.24
 [v03425]: https://github.com/informalsystems/tendermint/releases/tag/v0.34.25